Truck Accidents

 Liable parties may include the truck driver, trucking company, cargo loaders, maintenance providers, or vehicle manufacturers.
 A Laredo truck accident lawyer investigates all potential parties to maximize recovery.

-What federal laws apply to commercial truck accidents in Texas?
+What federal laws apply to commercial truck accidents in Laredo, Texas?

 Commercial truck accidents are governed by Federal Motor Carrier Safety Administration (FMCSA) regulations, including rules on driver hours, vehicle maintenance, and cargo securement.
 Violations of these rules can strengthen a claim.